-Grade 6 World History This course explores how humans have created structure throughout history, covering the ancient civilizations of Egypt, Rome, India, and China, continuing through the Middle Ages in Europe.
-Students examine how these civilizations defined governmental and religious systems, as well as how those systems influence us today.
+Grade 6 World History: This course explores world geography and ancient civilizations from the Americas, Africa, Asia and Europe from 8000 BCE to 600 CE.
 Major themes include the achievements of societies, the origins and influence of religions, the development of political systems, how ideas spread, and how geography affects the development of civilizations and the growth of cities.
-Students begin developing proficiency in writing a research paper by gathering information from various sources while also learning note-taking, outlining, paraphrasing, summarizing, categorizing, paragraphing, bibliography writing, and citation.
-The National History Day www.nhd.com curriculum and the competition will play a significant part of the class.
+Students will improve their proficiency in writing, utilizing research methods processes (gathering information from various sources, note-taking, outlining, paraphrasing, summarizing, categorizing, paragraphing, bibliography writing, and citation), and presentation skills.

 Grade 7 Major Societies and Washington State History: This course begins with a survey of well-known civilizations from 600-1450 CE.
 A survey of Washington State History follows, starting with the period of Territory and Treaty Making in the mid-1800s and concluding with Contemporary Washington history.
 Students will be able to enjoy field trips to local and state sites of historical interest, supported by engaging in research methods processes.
 Research efforts will be supported by materials accessible through local repositories like the Bothell Museum and the Woodinville Heritage Society as well as through state-wide institutions like the Washington Historical Society, the University for Washington Library, and the Center for the Study of the Pacific Northwest.